apache/beam/website/www/site/content/en/documentation/programming-guide.md

 constructor methods, and builder methods that are directly available to be used from the Python side.

-Starting with Beam 2.35.0, you have the option to specify `*` to the `javaClassLookupAllowlistFile` option instead of defining an actual allowlist which denotes that all supported transforms in the classpath of the exapansion service may be accessed through the API.
+Starting with Beam 2.35.0, you have the option to specify `*` to the `javaClassLookupAllowlistFile` option instead of defining an actual allowlist which denotes that all supported transforms in the classpath of the expansion service may be accessed through the API.

 {{< highlight >}}
 version: v1